Home » Lifestyle » Meet the Creatives: Abbi Kirsten Collections

 Abbi is a native to sunny Florida and often uses her tropical surroundings in her bright and colorful paper flower art creations.
 Aside from her colorful surroundings, Abbi finds inspiration in moments when the world is quiet and the door to creativity is flowing with new ideas.

-Abbi’s says her projects are always filtered through her central mission, “To nurture the creative magic inside your soul by bringing you fun, easy to learn DIY projects and quality template designs.”
+Abbi says her projects are always filtered through her central mission, “To nurture the creative magic inside your soul by bringing you fun, easy-to-learn DIY projects and quality template designs.”

 Read on to see how this crafty creative’s calling plays out daily.